 How do you make the Hormone Support Pasta Bowl?

-- Prep and chop all of the veggies (carrot, mushroom, and brussels sprouts).
-Add them to a sheet pan and roast with olive oil, salt pepper garlic, for 25-30 minutes at 350F until they are all golden and tender.
+- Prepare all of the veggies (carrot, mushroom, and brussels sprouts) by chopping them.
+Add them to the sheet pan and roast with olive oil, salt, pepper, and garlic powder, for 25-30 minutes at 350F until they are golden and tender.

-- While the veggies cook, cook the pasta in a pot and the plant-based ground beef in a pan.
+- While the veggies cook, cook the pasta in a pot and pan-fry the plant-based ground beef in a pan, according to package instructions.
 Strain the pasta once it’s done.

 - Add everything to a bowl and top with green goddess dressing.